 Only, what happens when the short-term fix unravels two weeks later because your agent was too worried about metrics and closed a case prematurely?
 And what about when you throw so many interactions at your agents, they burn out and leave?

-You can’t improve your customer satisfaction if your agents stress to-the-max over unattainable metrics.
-Or if your retention rate mirrors the industry-standard 45%.
+You can’t improve your customer satisfaction if your agents stress to-the-max over impossible metrics.
+Or, if your contact center turnover rate mirrors the industry-standard 45%.

-Walk away from the webinar (and this article) with strategies to supercharge your agents’ performance, and with actionable steps to empower your team.
+You’ll walk away from this article with strategies to supercharge agent performance and actionable steps to empower your team.

 Customer experience is how you differentiate yourself from the pack of competitors.

-Ventana Research found that for 82% of companies, improving customer experience beats out all other priorities when it comes to handling customer interactions.
+Ventana Research found that 82% of companies prioritize positive customer experiences above all other aspects of business.
 Companies hinge much of their success on the ability to create a stellar customer experience.
-But to successfully improve your customer experience, you have to understand what impacts it and what matters to your customers.
+But to consistently deliver on that standout experience, you have to understand what matters to your customers and where gaps exist.

-The challenges customers face reflect the parts of your agent experience where your agents struggle.
 Customers don’t want to repeat themselves during interactions.
-Meanwhile, your agents want customer interaction history to inform their conversations.
-Customers want to communicate by phone, email, or chat, and switch channels without getting disconnected mid-interaction.
-At the same time, your agents don’t want to run seven different applications and switch between desktop windows to solve a single problem.
+Meanwhile, your agents want access to customer history to inform their conversations.
+Customers want to communicate by phone, email, or chat and switch channels without getting disconnected mid-interaction.
+At the same time, your agents don’t want to sift through seven different applications to solve a problem.